REFRESH YOUR HOME WITH THESE CHARMING COUNTRY KITCHEN IDEAS

-A modern porcelain fronted range like the one featured above will help you bring your country kitchen ideas to life, and it’ll also make the room all the more unique.
-The key to getting the look right is to only add a few elements here and there, like how the country kitchen featured above boasts sleek contemporary cabinetry, clean lines, and lighter colors so it doesn’t come off as being too theme driven.
+A modern porcelain fronted range will help you bring your country kitchen ideas to life, and it’ll also make the room all the more unique.
+The key is to only add a few elements here and there, that the country kitchen boasts sleek contemporary cabinetry, clean lines, and lighter colors so it doesn’t come off as being too theme driven.

 Not only will a custom-built kitchen banquette add a comfortable and enviable seating area in your kitchen, it will also help your kitchen space feel better realized and cozy while adding to the resale value of your home(as long as it is minimal and timeless in appeal).

 As country kitchen ideas go, you can’t evoke the spirit of the country look better than with a checked gingham fabric.
 Choose a traditional country color, such as green, red or blue and upholster your banquette to create a sweet country corner, or simply add gingham pillows to complete the look.
 And aside from a cozy spot to dine in, you can also have concealed storage areas built underneath banquette seating to make even better use of the space.

 If you are looking for something more understated than the bold and bright check of gingham for a built-in kitchen banquette, then a neutral striped fabrication will make for an equally striking graphic alternative.
 Country kitchen design is all about a soft palette, so neutrals will fit right in.